hpssjellis/particle-photon-neural-network-ifttt/README.md

 The basic flow of things is to go from serial to digital to analog (summing inputs) back to digital (repeat as needed) then output as serial.

 Dec 17, 2015
+Afternoon

+So..... backpropogation will not work since this Neural Network does not have weights.
+Each of the 8 connections are digital not analog.
+This brings up a few points.

+1. Can a software based neural network pre-learn and calculate the connections for this network?
+2. While learning can different nodes oscillates at a fixed frequency for that node to see if any effect is produced on the final nodes.
+This oscillation frequency could then be used to determince which node is causing the positive change and solidify that node to that positive effect.

+Dec 17, 2015
+Morning

 Found a really good site to explain Back Propagation at

 http://mattmazur.com/2015/03/17/a-step-by-step-backpropagation-example/